mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 ## Declaration notation

-There is a slightly shorter way to say “var square = function…”.
-The function keyword can also be used at the start of a statement, as in the following:
+There is a slightly shorter way to say “`var square = function`…”.
+The `function` keyword can also be used at the start of a statement, as in the following:

 ``` javascript
 function square(x) {